GStreamer development with Meson and VSCode

 "includePath": ["${workspaceFolder}/**"],

-"compileCommands": "${workspaceFolder}/${config:mesonbuild.buildFolder}/compile_commangs.json"
+"compileCommands": "${workspaceFolder}/${config:mesonbuild.buildFolder}/compile_commangs.json",

 "cStandard": "c17",